phillcoletti/bigquery-utils/scripts/billing/docs/monthly_cud_sud_savings.md

 ## Example Output
 The resulting table will include costs from all GCE SKUs.
 SKUs to which CUD or SUD have been applied will show both the credit $ amount and the usage amount offset by the credit.
 This is the schema of the output table, along with an example value.

+*** NOTE: The CUD savings calculated by this query is relative to list price without SUDs.
+This query does NOT consider the amount of SUDs that you may have earned on your usage, if you had not purchased CUDs.

 | **Field Name** | **Description** | **Example Value** |
 | :- | :- | :- |
 | usage_date | Date (Los Angeles Time) in which the usage occurred | 2019-07-23 |